Search:

 Junior Sailing Program

 The CYC has become a leader in seamanship education.
-With a strong Junior Sailing Program currently using a Laser, Optimist and 420 fleet, many young people have enjoyed becoming water-wise.
-Also, the "young at heart" are learning to sail in our adult sailing courses, which are rapidly gaining popularity.
+With a strong Junior Sailing Program currently using a Laser, Optimist and 420 fleet, many young people from across PEI communities have enjoyed becoming water-wise.
+The "young at heart" are also learning to sail in adult sailing courses, which are rapidly gaining popularity.

 The CYC Burgee